 Cherry has always been a favorite compromise between the darker tones of Walnut and the lighter colors of Maple.
 It is a versatile wood and has been a staple for fine furniture since the first American settlers.
 Cherry is prized by woodworkers, especially cabinetmakers, for its beauty and smooth textures as well as its workability and durability.
-The final look can often depend on the type of finish being used and over time the color can patina, giving it a rich tone and a certain timelessness.
+The final look and color can often depend on the type of finish being used and over time the color can patina, giving it a rich tone and a certain timelessness.

 Wenge is one of our favorites--the very dark chocolate colors and tight grain patterns exude a very rich look (it is considered an exotic, grown mostly in central Africa).
 It's one of the hardest species of wood and has been popular with high-end flooring.
 For woodworking it can be difficult as it splinters like crazy (our fingers are battleworn from working on the wood) and unfortunately it can be very expensive.
 On rare occasions will we make furnishings completely out of Wenge, opting to use it mostly as a detail wood.